 - 4-step payroll process

-3. Payroo (free for under 9 employees, £3 per month, per employee thereafter)
+3. Payroo (free for fewer than ten employees, £3 per month, per employee thereafter)

 Payroo is a great little system designed entirely for small and medium sized business with a pricing structure to match.